 The Outdoor Activities

 Learn about the history of Holy Trinity Cathedral, the oldest Greek Orthodox church in the Americas, with a free guided tour on Friday, Saturday, or Sunday.
 Enjoy cooking demonstrations on Saturday and Sunday and Greek dancing performances all weekend long.
-Admission to Greek Fest is $8, but a tastefully-worn toga gets you into the festival for free on Sunday.
-Come in your best toga garb for a chance to enter the toga contest on Sunday evening.
+Admission to Greek Fest is $8 ($5 at the gate on Thursday), but a tastefully-worn toga gets you into the festival for free on Sunday.
+Come in your best toga for a chance to enter the toga contest on Sunday evening.